Cambridgeshire Lodes: Reach Lode

 Upware Lock, at 15.24 × 4.1 m, used to restrict the size of boats that could use the lode, and boats longer than 45 ft could not be turned at Reach.
 However, the mitre gates at the downstream end have been replaced by a guillotine gate, enabling boats up to 63 ft to gain access, and turning at Reach with a 58 ft boat is possible.
 The lode is quite deep, for the surrounding land has sunk as the peat soils have dried out, and raising of the banks has resulted in the water being up to 10 ft deep in places.
-In 2007 the Environment Agency considered options for lowering the level of Reach Load and possibly some of the other lodes, as a way to reduce the maintenance of the banks.
+In 2007 the Environment Agency considered options for lowering the level of Reach Lode and possibly some of the other lodes, as a way to reduce the maintenance of the banks.
 The report concluded that maintaining them at their present level was still the best solution, and a policy of strengthening the embankments was adopted as the way to limit the risk of major repairs being needed in the future.

 The Reach annual fair, which received a charter from King John, has been moved to the May bank holiday from its original Rogation Week date, to ensure that every Mayor of Cambridge, who by tradition opens the fair, gets to open one fair during a term of office.
 The movable date of Rogation Week meant that some mayors opened two fairs, and some did not open any.